Roadway noise

-Roadway noise is the collective sound energy emanating from motor vehicles.
-It consists chiefly of road surface, tire, engine/transmission, aerodynamic, and braking elements.
+Roadway noise is the sound emanating from motor vehicles, collectively from tires contact on road surface, engine/transmission, aerodynamic forces, and braking elements, and specifically police, ambulance, fire-engine sirens, and exhaust pipes noise enhancers, car horns and music.
 Noise of rolling tires driving on pavement is found to be the biggest contributor of highway noise and increases with higher vehicle speeds.

 In developed and developing countries, roadway noise contributes a proportionately large share of the total societal noise pollution.
 In the U.S., it contributes more to environmental noise exposure than any other noise source.

 History

 Roadway noise began to be measured in a widespread manner in the 1960s, as computer modeling of this phenomenon began to become meaningful.
 After passage of the National Environmental Policy Act and Noise Control Act, the demand for detailed analysis soared, and decision makers began to look to acoustical scientists for answers regarding the planning of new roadways and the design of noise mitigation.

 Partial bans on motor vehicles from urban areas have been shown to have minimal impacts upon reducing sound levels (as would become clear from later modeling studies); for example, the partial ban in Gothenburg, Sweden resulted in minuscule reduction of sound levels.

 Noise regulation in the EU and Japan of tire and power-train noise has only sought to reduce noise by approx 3 dB, and will only slowly take effect because a few older noisier vehicles can dominate the soundscape.

 Small reductions in vehicle noise occurred in the 1970s as states and provinces enforced unmuffled vehicle ordinances.

 The vehicle fleet noise has not changed very much over the last three decades; however, if the trend in hybrid vehicle use continues, substantial noise reduction will occur, especially in the regime of traffic flow below 35 miles per hour.
 Hybrid vehicles are so quiet at low speeds that they create a pedestrian safety issue when reversing or maneuvering when parking etc. (but not when travelling forward), and so are typically fitted with electric vehicle warning sounds.